scottcanoe/tbp.drone/README.md

 This project is currently a work in progress.
 Here's what you can do with the current codebase:

 ### 1. Sample Dataset Processing
 - A sample dataset is provided under `dataset/potted_meat_can_v4` for development and testing.
-It is an "offline" dataset that was created under controlled conditions and with known ground-truth object and drone locations and poses.
+It is an "offline" dataset that was created under controlled conditions and with known ground-truth object and drone poses.
 - Follow the detailed instructions in [data_processing.md](data_processing.md) to:
   - Process the raw images
-  - Generate depth information
+  - Generate and calibrate estimated depth maps
-  - Add precomputed agent positions to the dataset.
+  - Regenerate and visualize agent positions
   - Create 3D point clouds that can be used with Monty for object recognition

 ### 2. Available Components